mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_training-source.html.md

 Data is information related to the scenario being trained comprising of columns of information with input values and expected labels or desired predicted values.
 Data is used both for training and evaluating the quality of training.
 Examples of training data include a collection of images and labels or the rows and columns of a spreadsheet.

 <aside class="notice">
-Currently, during our private beta, you can <b>only</b> train with simulators as your training source.
+Currently, during the Bonsai Platform preview, you can <b>only</b> train with simulators as your training source.
 That is <i>data</i> is not supported.
 </aside>

 ## Simulator Clause Syntax